skyshore2001/symfind/__README__.txt

 ==============================================================================
 4.2 Query syntax						*sf-query*

-Query by words seperated by space; Word that contains captain letter performs case-sensitive search, or else case-insensitive: >
+Query by words separated by space; Word that contains captain letter performs case-sensitive search, or else case-insensitive: >
 	> s foo Bar
 	(symbols contain "foo" (case-insensitive) and "Bar" (case-sensitive))

-Start-with/end-with is suppported by "^" and "$" (like regexp): >
+Start-with/end-with is suppported by "^" and "$" (like regexp but limited): >
 	> f ^Sbo .cpp$
 	(files start with "Sbo" and end with ".cpp")

 (Perl version *symfind.pl* uses perl-style Regexp.
 Thus, "." is a magic char in Regexp, you should use "\.cpp$" instead.)

 Search in path: xxx/ ~

 For files, pattern that ends with "/" means search folder name: >
 	> f ace thirdparty/
 	(files that contain "ace" and in a folder that contains "thirdparty")